 The vinegar will extract and retain the scent.
 However, this approach requires time to allow the vinegar to do that extraction.
-You also will be introducing mold spores and bacteria from the flowers, herbs or fruit, requiring a couple of steps.
-Vinegar should prevent these from growing if it is not diluted.

-Preparation of Herb, Spice, or Fruit Vinegar
+Preparation of Herbs, Spice, or Fruit Vinegar

 1. Sterilize the two glass bottles by boiling them for a few minutes and allowing them to cool.

-2. Once the bottles are clean and cooled, place your chosen herbs, fruit, spice or flowers into one of the bottles.
+2. Once the bottles are clean and cooled, place your chosen herbs, fruit, spice, or flowers into one of the bottles.
 The more you put in, the stronger the scent will be.

 3. Fill the bottle with vinegar.